General terms and conditions with customer information

 - due to mandatory liability such as under the Product Liability Act.

-8.2 If the seller negligently breaches an essential contractual obligation, liability is limited to the foreseeable damage that is typical for the contract, unless liability is unlimited in accordance with the above clause.
+8.2 If the seller negligently violates an essential contractual obligation, liability is limited to the foreseeable damage typical of the contract, unless liability is unlimited in accordance with the above clause.
 Essential contractual obligations are obligations which the contract imposes on the seller according to its content in order to achieve the purpose of the contract, the fulfillment of which is essential for the proper execution of the contract and on the observance of which the customer can regularly rely.

 8.3 Apart from that, liability on the part of the seller is excluded.